luigiinred/interview-questions/README.md

 ## Whiteboard Problems
 - Given a tic-tac-toe board, design a function to determine whether any player is winning in the current round, given the current board state.
 - You are provided with a function Rand5().
 This function returns perfectly random (equal distribution) integers between 1 and 5.
 Provide the function Rand7(), which uses Rand5() to produce perfectly random integers between 1 and 7.
+- Write a function isPrime() that takes integer n and determine whether n is a prime number or not